jkoelker/claude-desktop-native/README.md

 An unofficial AUR package that brings Claude Desktop to Arch Linux natively, allowing you to use Anthropic's AI assistant on your Linux machine.

+## ⚠️ Important Attribution

+**This package relies entirely on the patchy-cnb library, which was created by [k3d3](https://github.com/k3d3) as part of the [claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) project.**

+This AUR package is simply packaging that work for Arch Linux users.
+All credit for the technical solution that makes this possible belongs to k3d3.

 ## Quick Install

 ```bash